mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 ### Stateless Components

 In flux the user interface is a composition of **stateless** UI components (they may keep some component-specific state but we will talk about this in a bit).
 The components do not depend on any external mutable state.
 The user interface they render is entirely determined by the received input by their parent component.
-May be it seems like a brand new, innovative idea, however it is a well known concept, which comes from the world of the functional programming.
+May be it seems like a brand new, innovative idea, however it is a well known concept, which comes from the world of functional programming.

 It is much easier to think of the functions as black boxes, which accept input and return output:

 ![Pure function](/images/overview-pure-components/pure-function.png)

-Rather than as something, which does its job by depending on external (may be) global mutable resources:
+Rather than as something, which does its job by depending on external mutable resources:

 ![Impure function](/images/overview-pure-components/impure-function.png)